Doctrine and Covenants 106-108

 Doctrine and Covenants 108:7

-Even young children can follow the counsel to strengthen others “in all your conversation, in all your prayers, … and in all your doings.”
+Therefore, strengthen your brethren in all your conversation, in all your prayers, in all your exhortations, and in all your doings.

 • Draw a person on the board, and ask the children to name some things the person could do to become physically stronger.
 (You might draw bigger muscles on the person as the children name things.)
 Read Doctrine and Covenants 108:7, and ask the children to listen for ways we can “strengthen [our] brethren [and sisters].”
 Explain any words that might be difficult.